 In his memoir he recalls how his grandmother Susanna, who devoted a lot of time to raising him, taught him to be truthful as well as trusting, and to “appreciate everything created by man.”
 (P. 11).
 Undoubtedly a genius, his writing reveals that “deep down inside, (he is) a romantic, a person of feeling, or at least that is how (he likes) to view himself”.(p.14)

 This may surprise certain people, but only those who think that chess is basically a scientific pursuit played by impassive human computers.
 I firmly believe that chess belongs to the world of art, because a chess player, in addition to his other qualities, must have a well-developed imagination and a rich fantasy.”(p.14)

 Like for most prodigy, there were sacrifices that Kasparov recognized even as a child; he complained of having been deprived of a normal childhood, and yearned to be treated like every other boy, just like the rest.
 However one wonders if a boy with the ability to concentrate and to cut himself off from his surroundings during a game to this extent would have been satisfied for long with the routine of the other “normal” children.

-On May 15, Tourneau Corner held a reception in honor of Garry Kasparov, the uncontested World Chess Champion, whose life unfolds as the great Odyssey of the modern genius, replete with incidents, “peripeties”, adventures and dangers.
-To those who worship the prouesses of the mind, Kasparov will remain a hero.
-To others, he is simply the kind of superman that miraculously appears once in a while in a century.
+On May 14 1997, Tourneau Corner held a reception in honor of Garry Kasparov, the uncontested World Chess Champion, whose life unfolds as the great Odyssey of the modern genius, replete with incidents, “péripéties”, adventures and dangers.
+To those who worship the “prouesses” of the mind, Kasparov will remain a hero.
+To others, he is simply the kind of superman that miraculously appears once in a century.